saiteja13427/CPP-STL/heap/README.md

 # Heap

-The file `heap.h` is a header file using which you can include in your C++ program and use heap data structure.
+The file `heap.h` is a header file which you can include in your C++ program and use heap data structure.

 # Usage